Gospel of John: Historical reliability

-Jesus's teachings in the Synoptics greatly differ from those in John.
+Jesus' teachings in the Synoptics greatly differ from those in John.
 Since the 19th century, scholars have almost unanimously accepted that the Johannine discourses are less likely to be historical than the synoptic parables, and were likely written for theological purposes.
 Nevertheless, they generally agree that John is not without historical value.
-Some potential points of value include early provenance for some Johannine material, topographical references for Jerusalem and Judea, Jesus's crucifixion occurring prior to the Feast of Unleavened Bread, and his arrest in the garden occurring after the accompanying deliberation of Jewish authorities.
+Some potential points of value include early provenance for some Johannine material, topographical references for Jerusalem and Judea, Jesus' crucifixion occurring prior to the Feast of Unleavened Bread, and his arrest in the garden occurring after the accompanying deliberation of Jewish authorities.

 Recent scholarship has argued for a more favourable reappraisal of the historical value of the Gospel of John and its importance for the reconstruction of the historical Jesus, based on recent archaeological and literary studies.
 The works of the John, Jesus, and History Seminar have contributed to the overthrow of the previous consensus that the gospel of John was of no historical value, and many scholars now see John as a source for the Historical Jesus.
+About 85 percent of John's content is unique to John, with 92 percent of its material having no parallels in Mark, rendering the Gospel as an independent document about the life of Jesus and surrounding events.

+John's gospel is recognized among archeologists for its deep familiarity with mundane details such as the regions, distances between locations, the people, customs, Jewish practices, regional tensions, regional languages, details of crucifixion and archeological corroboration of the mundane details.
+Among some of the archeological discoveries that corroborate John are the Pool of Bethesda, Pool of Siloam, baptismal sites related to John the Baptist near the Jordan river, Temple Mount platform extension by King Herod, crucifixion victim, Capernaum Synagogue, the traditional house of Peter, tombs with stones on entrances, etc. Discoveries in Nazareth also corroborate details in John.
+The general alignment with archeological data has prompted archaeologists to consider that there is eyewitness testimony in John's gospel.

+Paul N. Anderson has argued that the Gospel of John contains independent historical traditions rooted in first-hand eyewitness memories and shows realistic details that make it a valuable source for understanding Jesus rather than something to exclude from historical study.
+He proposed the Gospel of John represents an independent "bi-optic" tradition that developed alongside the Synoptic tradition through oral stages, offering realistic itineraries and details that complement rather than contradict the other Gospels and deserve consideration in historical research.